-When one reads about illicit liquor in the U.S. back country (cities and towns not always excepted), many accounts are wreathed in an understanding, even romantic tone.
-Our Southern Highlanders published in 1913, which I discussed in my last post, is a good example.
+When one reads about illicit liquor in the U.S. back country, cities and towns not always excepted, many accounts are wreathed in an indulgent, even romantic tone.
+Our Southern Highlanders, published in 1913 and iscussed in my last post, is a good example.

 The book points out too the toll excessive alcohol use often meant for families, for example that men would trade corn meal with the stillmen for whiskey when their families were going hungry.

-Alcohol always did exact a certain price in society, and innocents were hurt by it and still are.
-That can’t be denied, but still the religious fervour of these books has to factored when considering what they argue.
+Alcohol always did exact a certain toll, and innocents were hurt by it and still are.
+That can’t be denied, but nonetheless the religious fervour of these books should factored.
 Some of the most interesting literature in this vein was written by ex-moonshiners who became true believers.
-Certainly from the latter source, one knows their accounts of whiskey-making are to be trusted.
+Certainly from the latter source, one knows their accounts of whiskey-making should be trusted.

 Note re images: The first image above was sourced here and is in the public domain.
 The second, sourced here, has the following attribution and permitted use: By Hmaag (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons.
 Both images are believed available for educational or cultural use.
 All feedback welcomed.